rust-diplomat/diplomat/book/src/developr.md

 which you can use to pick up your generated code.

 ## How to Generate the Library
-Now to actually test native methods you will need to create some kind of library be it static, dynamic or even WASM.
+Now to actually test native methods you will need to create some kind of library, be it static, dynamic, or even WASM.
 In the following we will be creating a dynamically linked library.

 You should set up a separate rust project next to your diplomat fork e.g. `mybackendtest`